FanZhen2002/ngphotodownloader/README.md

+It is a modified version for MacOSX. tested in High Sierra only.

+Fan Zhen.

 National Geographic Photo of the Day Downloader for Linux.
 =================
   This is a shell script I wrote to automate the process of downloading National Geographic photo of the day, and